ax4w/fm/README.md

 - s : preview
 - i : file info
 - ENTER: select
+- n : new file

+You can edit the key binding in the `config.json` file

+## Default Apps

+You can associate file endings with commands / programs in the `config.json` file

 ## Notice
 Directories will only refresh when they are closed and opened again